 What if I prefer to set up my own self-directed IRA?

-That's perfectly fine, and you can still use Casa to hold the bitcoin!
+That's perfectly fine, and you can still use Casa to hold your funds!
 We recommend talking to a professional about this.